radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/collector/04-components/target.md

 ## SOD matrix permission pair target

 The SOD target matrix is composed of cells where some of them are toxic if one single identity owns both permissions.
 This target is used to define a cell in the SOD matrix.
 Only cells corresponding to toxic permission pairs should be defined.
-Each cell is considered a a SOD control in the Brainwave terminology.
+Each cell is considered a a SOD control in the Identity Analytics terminology.
 During the activation step, the discrepancies are computed by examining the identity rights.
 If an identity owns a toxic pair, a discrepancy is stored in the Ledger as a control result.
 It means that a toxic permission pair is defined not only by the permission pair but also by many attributes related to risk and remediation.
 The permission pair can be composed of real application permissions (like roles or transactions in SAP) or business ativities.
 Activities are defined using the Activity permission pair target.
 It is recommended to use only one kind of permission in the whole matrix.

 ### SOD matrix permission pair target properties Tab